tc39/proposal-ecmascript-sharedmem/LLVM_LIKE.md

 The memory model describes the allowed orderings of SharedArrayBuffer events (hereinafter "events") and host-provided events (e.g., those arising from `postMessage`).
 We represent SharedArrayBuffer events as ReadSharedMemory(_order_, _block_, _byteIndex_, _elementSize_) and WriteSharedMemory(_order_, _block_, _byteIndex_, _elementSize_, _bytes_) metafunctions that occur during evaluation.
 Allowed values for _order_ are `"SeqCst"`, `"Init"`, or `"None"`.

-Let the range of an event be the byte locations in the interval [_byteIndex_, _byteIndex_ + _elementSize).
-We define the following say these ranges are overlapping, equal, subsumed, or disjoint, which mean the usual things.
+Let the range of an event be the byte locations in the interval [_byteIndex_, _byteIndex_ + _elementSize_).
+We say these ranges are overlapping, equal, subsumed, or disjoint, which mean the usual things.
 Two events' ranges are disjoint when they do not have the same _block_.

 These events are ordered by two relations: happens-before and reads-from, defined mutually recursively as follows.